How do I...?

 If you are a student, staff or faculty of Doane University you pay for copying or printing in the library using your Papercut account.
 All others are asked to report their printer/copier usage at the circulation desk and pay $.10 per page.

-Perkins Library has a color printer located in the 24/7 Lab for small print jobs.
-Please ask for assistance at the Library Services or Research Services desk.
+There is a color printer located in the 24/7 Lab for small print jobs.
 Students, staff or faculty will use their Papercut accounts to print.
 Community members must request assistance and color prints are $.35 per printed page.
 Large color print jobs (25+ pages) should be directed through the Service Bureau.

 The printer/copiers in the learning commons have the ability to duplex printouts.
 If you are copying at the printer, select TWO-SIDED COPY on the display panel, and then choose the appropriate input and output (e.g., 1-to-2, 2-to-2, etc.).
 If you are printing from a computer, select the Lib1SHARP or Lib2SHARP printer, then click on the Preferences button.
 Select 2-sided (Book) under Document style and OK.
 Continue by clicking on the Print button.
 NOTE: The printer also can staple your document if you select staples under Finishing on the Preferences window.